Vinyl Chloride Profile

 PVC consumer products may contain very small residual amounts of vinyl chloride.
 In the 1970s, residual vinyl chloride was found in products such as vinyl music records, plastic food bottles, kitchen wrapping films, and bathroom tiles.
 Recent improvements to manufacturing processes have substantially reduced the levels of residual vinyl chloride in PVC products.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to vinyl chloride in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to vinyl chloride in Canada:

 |Substance name||‘Vinyl Chloride’|